BartyPitt/RoboticsProject/docs/Robot_Movement.rst

-Note that we have a seperate function that broadcasts the gripper position to ROS.
+Note that we have a separate function that broadcasts the gripper position to ROS.
 This is to ensure Gazebo sees the movement and displays accordingly.
 We create a ``gripper_publisher`` that publishes the new gripper position to the ``/franka/gripper_position_controller/command`` topic so that Gazebo can be updated.